marcopiccinni/Search-Engine-for-DBLP/README.md

 # Search-Engine-for-DBLP
 This is a University project [(UNIMORE)](https://www.unimore.it/) to search in the [DBLP database](https://dblp.uni-trier.de/) for computer science biography.
+In the doc folder it is possible to find an italian presentation in the following formats:
+- pptx
+- pdf

 ### REQUIREMENTS
 - python3